 The research has also shown that the elephants of northern Botswana have the largest home ranges (24,828 km2) recorded for African elephants and have conclusively confirmed that the elephants of northern Botswana are part of a large contiguous elephant population encompassing western Zimbabwe, the Caprivi Strip in Namibia, southeast Angola and southwest Zambia.
 These research findings have complimented and contributed to delineating the area encompassing the largest wilderness area, the Kavango-Zambezi Transfrontier Conservation Area (KAZA TFCA.)

-However, the elephant range in Botswana is not a static feature.
-As the elephant population continues to grow, the northern Botswana elephant range is expanding rapidly.
-Elephants are re-occupying areas from which they have been absent for many years.
-During the past 20 years the elephant range in Botswana has expanded by 53%, causing increasing concern about the impact of elephants on biodiversity, the viability of other species and the livelihoods and safety of people living within the elephant range The most striking expansion of elephant range has occurred south towards the Makgadikgadi, and west of the Okavango Delta.
+The population of elephants across Botswana has been fairly stable, aerial surveys conducted in 2010, 2014 and 2018 estimated numbers close to 130,000.
+However, the elephant range… where they roam… in Botswana is not a static feature.
+Historically elephants roamed across the country, but as conditions changed they moved and predominately occupied the north.
+However now, some elephants are re-occupying areas from which they have been absent for many years.
+During the past 20 years, the elephant range in Botswana has expanded by 53%, causing increasing concern about the impact of elephants on biodiversity, the viability of other species and the livelihoods and safety of people living within the elephant range.
+The most striking expansion of elephant range has occurred south towards the Makgadikgadi, and west of the Okavango Delta.
 Elephants are now being seen as far south as the Central Kalahari Game Reserve.
 The movements of elephants, their social dynamics and impacts on people around these periphery regions are currently limited.
 With further information, we aim to assess human-elephant conflict cases that are occurring on the periphery of the elephant range and suggest appropriate conservation measures.
-Learn more here: Tracking page
+Learn more here: Satellite monitoring

 Population Dynamics and Habitat Use